-Furthermore, outbreak of the novel coronavirus disease in Wuhan, China in the beginning of this year, and its continuous spread throughout the globe has also been shaping the market growth significantly.
+Furthermore, an outbreak of the novel coronavirus disease in Wuhan, China at the beginning of this year, and its continued spread throughout the globe has also been shaping the market growth significantly.
 As the disease spread broke the barriers of geographies and got declared a pandemic by the World Health Organization, governments imposed lockdowns and nearly all industrial and business activity came to a halt.
-Businesses, which already had a fairly strong IT infrastructure in place, implemented Work from Home (WFH) policy in order to minimize impact of lockdown on their productivity.
-As working from home requires a good internet connectivity, demand for Wi-Fi surged significantly this year.
+Businesses, which already had a fairly strong IT infrastructure in place, implemented a Work from Home (WFH) policy in order to minimize the impact of lockdown on their productivity.
+As working from home requires good internet connectivity, demand for Wi-Fi surged significantly this year.
 This increase in demand for Wi-Fi is driving with it the sales of Wi-Fi routers, thus augmenting the market growth.

-Geographically, the consumer Wi-Fi router market has been segmented into North America, South America, Europe, Middle East and Africa, and Asia Pacific.
-To give a clearer view of the market, these regional markets have been further segmented into countries which account for a considerable market share.
-North America and Europe are somewhat mature markets in this landscape since high disposable income of people and early adoption of new technologies across these countries has already led to a high penetration of Wi-Fi across households.
-In conjunction to this, continuous advancements in technologies, on account of huge investments by industry players, are improving the performance of wireless internet technologies, which is fuelling the adoption of Wi-Fi among people.
-Asia Pacific consumer Wi-Fi market is expected to witness a robust growth over the projected period.
-Rising disposable income of people in this region can be seen as a key reason for this robust growth.
-As standard of living of people is witnessing a continuous improvement, more households are adopting Wi-Fi for better internet connectivity.
+Geographically, the consumer Wi-Fi router market has been segmented into North America, South America, Europe, the Middle East and Africa, and Asia Pacific.
+To give a clearer view of the market, these regional markets have been further segmented into countries that account for a considerable market share.
+North America and Europe are somewhat mature markets in this landscape since the high disposable income of people and early adoption of new technologies across these countries has already led to high penetration of Wi-Fi across households.
+In conjunction with this, continuous advancements in technologies, on account of huge investments by industry players, are improving the performance of wireless internet technologies, which is fuelling the adoption of Wi-Fi among people.
+Asia Pacific consumer Wi-Fi market is expected to witness robust growth over the projected period.
+The rising disposable income of people in this region can be seen as a key reason for this robust growth.
+As the standard of living of people is witnessing a continuous improvement, more households are adopting Wi-Fi for better internet connectivity.
 Declining IP bandwidth rates across this region, on account of huge investments by ISPs in this region, is also contributing to the market growth.
-This region still has a lot of untapped potential which will be sought to be tapped by market players over the period.
+This region still has a lot of untapped potentials which will be sought to be tapped by market players over the period.

 Prominent key market players in the global Consumer Wi-Fi Router market include NETGEAR, ASUSTeK Computer Inc., eero LLC, TP-Link Corporation Limited, D-Link Corporation, and Belkin International, Inc. among others.
 These companies hold a noteworthy share in the market on account of their good brand image and product offerings.
 Major players in the portfolio management systemmarket have been covered along with their relative competitive position and strategies.
 The report also mentions recent deals and investments of different market players over the last two years.